ppwwyyxx/Adversarial-Face-Attack/README.md

 to crop and align the images you add.

 Note that the attack contains randomness: you'll not get the same output every time.

+## Disclaimer

+1. This work is only for computer vision research.
+Please do not use it for illegal purposes.

+2. This work has no relationship with the authors' schools or employers.